Who Should Apply

 Outreach Ambassadors

-Students who are selected as Outreach Ambassadors will support the recruiting efforts of the Admissions team.
+Students selected as Outreach Ambassadors will support the recruiting efforts of the Admissions team.
 They will work closely with the Admissions team as they do the following:

 - Plan and participate in various recruitment activities (i.e., CES firesides, high school visits, etc.)